 - Venice Beach has flush toilets and outside showers

-- The name might make you guess that there are sand dunes at this beach.
-You'll take a steep sandy trail through them to the beach
+- The name might make you guess that there are sand dunes at this beach and you would be right.
+You'll take a steep sandy trail through them to reach the beach

 - Restrooms are available at the parking lot